min2ha/ukwa-site/content/target/53570/index.en.md

   "subject": "UK General Election 2017"
 }

-# National AIDS Trust: HIV Manifesto for the General Election 2017

 Calls on the next government to maintain and improve services for people living with HIV.